 How much does garbage service cost?

 Garbage service rates vary based on where you live.
-Please check the Franchise Area Map to determine which area you live in.
+Please check the Franchise Area Map to determine which area you live in, then click on the appropriate link above under Garbage Collection Rates.
 Residents of cities should contact their local Public Works department.

 Why don't I have a recycle bin?

 Placer County recycles with the One Big Bin recycling program.
 Your garbage and recyclables go into the same can and are taken to the Western Placer Waste Management Authority’s (WPWMA) Materials Recovery Facility (MRF), or to the Eastern Regional Landfill MRF, where the recyclables are separated from the garbage.
 This reduces the quantity of garbage that is put into the landfill.

 How do I get rid of old medications, sharps, and syringes?

 These items are considered Household Hazardous Wastes and can be taken to the Western Placer Waste Management Authority in Roseville.

 Sharps and syringes can be taken to Recology Auburn Placer in Auburn, or to the Eastern Regional Materials Recovery Facility in the Tahoe area, by appointment.
 Call 530.583.7800.